J3ffJessie/J3ffJessie/README.md

 <br>

-- 🔭 I’m currently working on - <a href="https://www.servicenow.com/">ServiceNow</a>
+- 🔭 I’m currently working on - <a href="https://thenulledge.com">nullEDGE Conference</a>

-- 🌱 I’m currently learning - ServiceNow UI Development && Generative AI
+- 🌱 I’m currently learning - ServiceNow

 - 📝 I irregularly write articles (need to write more) and actively Moderate on [Dev.To](https://dev.to/j3ffjessie)